sahilkale51/SQL-/README.md

-# SQL-
-It contains important SQL statements
+# SQL - Important EMP Table Queries

 -- Select all columns and rows from the EMP table.
 SELECT * FROM EMP;

 -- Select distinct job titles from the EMP table.
 SELECT DISTINCT JOB FROM EMP;

 -- Select all columns and rows for employees with the job 'MANAGER'.
 SELECT * FROM EMP WHERE JOB = 'MANAGER';

 -- Select all columns and rows for employees hired before January 1, 1981.
 SELECT * FROM EMP WHERE HIREDATE < TO_DATE('1981-01-01', 'YYYY-MM-DD');

 -- Select employee number, name, and salary from the EMP table.
 SELECT EMPNO, ENAME, SAL FROM EMP;

 -- Select employee number, name, job, and hire date for employees with the job 'ANALYST'.